Utiligize/CNAIM/cran-comments.md

 ## Re submission

-In this version, I have update data and methods for additional functions in the CNAIM module
+In this version, I have updated tests for many functions and have added more details to the results returned by the functions

 ## Test environments
 * local OS X(10.15.4) install, R 4.2.0